dgerosa/astroseminars_bicocca/README.md

 Emails come from a dedicated gmail account called `astrobicocca.bot@gmail.com`; an app password needs to be stored in an environment variable called `SMTP_PASS` (this should be an app password, not the  account password; see [here](https://support.google.com/accounts/answer/185833?hl=en)).

-The bot is deployed on an external virtual machine (right now it's on the `rogue` instance at ateneo.private.cloud.unimib.it, admin Davide Gerosa).
+The best way to run it is via Github actions at [dgerosa/astroseminars_bicocca](https://github.com/dgerosa/astroseminars_bicocca).
+These are triggered on an external virtual machine (right now it's on the `rogue` instance at ateneo.private.cloud.unimib.it, admin Davide Gerosa).
 These are the crontab instructions:

 ```
-MAILTO=davide.gerosa@unimib.it
+GITHUB_TOKEN=xxxxxxxxxxxxxxxxxxxx

-0 17 * * 5 /usr/bin/bash -c 'SMTP_PASS="xxxx xxxx xxxx xxxx" /home/dgerosa/box/bin/python /home/dgerosa/astroseminars_bicocca/update_schedule.py weekly'
+0 17 * * 5 cd astroseminars_bicocca && gh workflow run astroseminars.yml -f mode=weekly

-0 5 * * * /usr/bin/bash -c 'SMTP_PASS="xxxx xxxx xxxx xxxx"" /home/dgerosa/box/bin/python /home/dgerosa/astroseminars_bicocca/update_schedule.py'
+0 5 * * * cd astroseminars_bicocca && gh workflow run astroseminars.yml -f mode=daily
+0 6 * * * cd astroseminars_bicocca && gh workflow run astroseminars.yml -f mode=readme
 ```

-Emails can also be triggered manually on [github](https://github.com/dgerosa/astroseminars_bicocca).
-Go to "Actions", select the workflow on the left, and then "Run workflow".
-I tried running cron via Github actions, but it's not reliable.
+Emails can also be triggered manually; go to "Actions", select the workflow on the left, and then "Run workflow".
+I tried running cron via Github actions as well, but it's not reliable.

 ## Calendar event list